schuncknf/TALENT-2016/projects/FortranDefenders/README.md

 Densities are plotted in the file **densities**, with the order of the columns being *Neutrons, Protons, Total*.

+Run the density.gpl Gnuplot script to export *density.eps* which plots the neutron (left) and proton (right) densities.

 ***Have Fun!***

 *p.s. if you require more instruction, email one of us at kylegodbey(at)gmail.com, becker_pierre(at)hotmail.fr*